Gromo: Boario

 The hamlet of Boario Spiazzi is located on the left bank of the Serio River, nowadays almost melded with Valzella, thanks to the recent construction of some houses of blocks.
 Boario is the originally bigger nucleus with its Baroque church and the nearby parish priest's house and other buildings made of rocks and slate roofs.
 Its etymology comes from the fact that it seems it has always been a place for cattle raising.
 A parchment dating back to 1179 names a Paulus de Boero.

 Spiazzi

 From Boario thanks to some hairpin turns the road keeps on going up where you can see the first holiday houses of blocks that compose Spiazzi.
 It is a well-known ski resort, which saw a rapid development in winter tourism since the beginning of 2000 thanks to the cable transport expansion up to the area of Vodala.

 Ripa

-Located on the north-western part of the village, it is divided into 2 hamlets, Ripa Bassa and Ripa Alta, where you can find 2 churches, the one of the visit of Blessed Virgin Mary and the oratory of the Holy Trinity.
-The hamlet is now scarcely inhabited due to the migration towards some industrial localities in the 1950s–1960s.
+Located on the north-western part of the village, it is divided into 2 hamlets, Ripa Bassa and Ripa Alta, where you can find 2 churches: that of the visit of Blessed Virgin Mary, and the oratory of the Holy Trinity.
+The hamlet is now scarcely inhabited due to the migration to industrial locations in the 1950s–1960s.